 The camp date for 2024 is Sunday 3rd August to Saturday 10th August.

 Each year we have kept our camp fees as low as possible.
 Camp fees for 2024 are have been set at $350 +GST per scout camper., the same as last year.

 All youth are required to register prior to camp.
 Camp fees must be paid before the camp date and our Online Registration page has more information about payment methods and dates.
 To be eligible to camp as either an Offer of Service (OOS), a regular camper or volunteer, you must have an active Scouts Canada registration.
 No exceptions.

 As the VI Summer Camp covers youth from the Central Island Area, we have youth travelling from across Vancouver Island.
 If you have specific travel needs or can provide transport for other youth, please contact us.

 The youth are organised into patrols on arrival at camp.
 We do our best to accommodate groups of friends but believe that meeting new people is an integral part of the experience.
-Youth have tents issued on their arrival and work as a team to set up their tents and accommodation under the guidance of their Camp Counsellor.
+Youth are asked to bring their own tent which will be set up under the guidance of their Camp Counsellor.

 Our team of cooks are able to cater for most dietary needs.
 If your child has specific needs, please let us know using the Camper Registration form.
 We welcome input from parents with specific dietary needs.